juneau/Acrobat-redax/README.md

 💾 **Save** the edited file
 🔏 **Restart** Acrobat and redact away

-Rick Borstein wrote about [creating and using custom redaction patterns](https://blogs.adobe.com/acrolaw/2011/05/creating_and_using_custom_redact/) on the blog [Acrolaw](https://blogs.adobe.com/acrolaw/).
-A good chunk of this walk-through is duplicative of Rick's great primer.
+Rick Borstein wrote about [creating and using custom redaction patterns](https://blogs.adobe.com/acrolaw/2011/05/creating_and_using_custom_redact/) on the now-defunct blog [Acrolaw](https://blogs.adobe.com/acrolaw/).
+A good chunk of this walk-through is duplicative of Rick's great primer, which seems to have been carried over to Adobe's [genearl blog](https://blog.adobe.com/en/publish/2011/05/11/creating-and-using-custom-redact).

 ### 📂 Open the search redact patterns file (after backing it up)
 Redaction patterns are stored in XML files.
 These files begin with the prolog `<?xml ... ?>` and end with tag `</asf>`.